sanjeev-bhat07/entropy/README.md

 - Histogram visualization of full byte frequency distribution
 - Entropy comparison against a known-clean baseline file
 - Recursive directory scanning

+---
+### Note:
+-This project was built as a learning-focused exploration of low-level programming in C and entropy-based analysis, rather than a production-ready security tool.